GMOD/Apollo/docs/Quick_start_guide.md

 Note: you may have to shutdown any running instances of tomcat before doing a run.sh for testing.
-Alternatively, continue to the [Deploying the servlet](Install.md#deploying-the-servlet "wikilink") for instructions on deploying to production.
+Alternatively, continue to the [Deploying the servlet](Deploy.md) for instructions on deploying to production.